kitsune-ONE-team/panda3d-kphys/README.md

 Physics extensions for Panda3D
 ==============================

-Physics extensions for Panda3D originally made for the KITSUNETSUKI project game.
+Physics extensions for the Panda3D game engine originally made for the KITSUNETSUKI project game.

 Features